derick-schoonbee/docker-jenkins/README.md

     $ vagrant up
     ..
     $ vagrant ssh
-    $ cd share #You can now run the docker commands below

     TOTO: Create shell commands to auto start and restart jenkins.
 Could use fleetctrl services for this.